 Walter Henle grew up in Munich and went to school at the Albert-Einstein-Gymnasium.
 He received his legal training at Ludwig-Maximilian-University in Munich.
 Two years after leaving university, he passed his bar exams and was admitted to the Munich Bar.
 During his time of clerkships, he also spent four months at the German Colombian Chamber of Commerce in Bogotá, Colombia.
 His doctorate dissertation was on European Anti-Trust Law and he graduated from New York University Law School with an LL.M. degree in 1986.
-He started his career in Frankfurt with US-law-firm Baker McKenzie in 1986 and made partner in 1992.
+He started his career in Frankfurt with US law firm Baker McKenzie in 1986 and made partner in 1992.
 During his time at Baker McKenzie, he spent one year at Baker's San Francisco office.
 He held several leading positions within the firm and opened Baker's Munich office in 1997.
-In 2005 Walter joined New York based US-law firm Skadden Arps and retired from this firm in 2014.
+In 2005 Walter joined New York based US law firm Skadden Arps and retired from this firm in 2014.
 He is currently a partner at TaylorWessing, leading its Private Equity Group.
 Walter's practice is mainly focused on advising financial or foreign investors in buying companies in Germany.
 Walter is married to Martina and has five children, three of whom attended King William's College for the IB programme.
 Walter is a strong believer in international education as the best way to prepare children for an increasingly globalised world.
-Walter enjoys downhill-skiing, mountaineering, road biking and most recently golf.
+Walter enjoys downhill skiing, mountaineering, road biking and most recently golf.
 He has climbed Mont Blanc (4805m) and Cotopaxi in Ecuador (5897m).

 DR LYNNE HULME LRCP, MRCS

-Lynne is a retired GP of 40 years with extensive experience of General Practice, GP Commissioning and Primary Care Trust management, and liaising with local Hospital Trusts.
+Lynne is a retired GP of 40 years with extensive experience of general practice, GP commissioning and primary care trust management and liaising with local hospital trusts.
 She is a member of the Royal College of Surgeons and a Licentiate Royal College of Physicians.
 Lynne has experience in both the private and public sector and in executive and non executive director roles.
-She is a non-executive director on Health Authority, Primary Care Trust and Hospital Boards and is currently Chair of Governors at Moreton Hall School, Oswestry and a Director of a Manx Charity.
-Lynne is married with two children and her hobbies following her retirement are travel, she worked as medic on the Transiberian and Llasa - Bejing railway, golf and tennis.
+She is a Non Executive Director on health authority, primary care trust and hospital boards and is currently Chair of Governors at Moreton Hall School, Oswestry, and a director of a Manx charity.
+Lynne is married with two children and her hobbies, following her retirement, are travel, she worked as medic on the Transiberian and Llasa - Bejing railway, golf and tennis.

-MR ROGER RAATGEVER ACA CA(SA)
+MR ROGER RAATGEVER BCom, BAcc (Hons), ACA, CA(SA)

-Roger was schooled at Glenwood and Michaelhouse in South Africa and graduated from the University of Natal with majors in marketing and economics.
+Roger was schooled at Glenwood and Michaelhouse in South Africa and graduated from the University of Natal with majors in Marketing and Economics.
 After qualifying as a Chartered Accountant, he occupied senior positions in franchising and merchant banking.
 Roger then joined Microgaming and established their headquarters in the Isle of Man, where he has lived with his wife Bronwen since 2001.
 As the longest-serving CEO in the online gaming industry, Roger presides over a global talent pool of more than 2,500 people.
 He also leads a team of over 180 in the Island.
-An accomplished water-polo, squash and rugby player in his youth, and now a keen cyclist and triathlete, Roger represented the Isle of Man in its Triathlon Team at the 2013 Island Games in Bermuda.
+An accomplished water-polo, squash and rugby player in his youth, and now a keen cyclist and triathlete, Roger represented the Isle of Man in its triathlon team at the 2013 Island Games in Bermuda.
 His children Lauren, Christopher and James attend King William's College.

 THE VENERABLE ANDREW BROWN MA*